duyhdb/stackoverflow-top-qa/README.md

-# Stackoverflow Top Questions & Answers ― Crawler
+# Stackoverflow Top Questions & Answers―Crawler
 A script get the highest voted questions from StackOverflow.com and print its best anwser url.

 ## Table of Contents